DFE-Digital/buy-for-your-school/doc/getting-started.md

 1. Copy `/Brewfile.example` to `/Brewfile` and uncomment any required dependencies
 1. Run `$ brew bundle` to install any missing dependencies

+- pandoc, basictex and graphviz should be installed if not currently

 ## Environment Variables

 1. Obtain environment variable secrets from another member of the development team